 - Official transcripts from all institutions attended.

-- Two letters of recommendation with recommendation cover sheet, one of which is preferably from a professional in a nonprofit organization.
+- Two letters of recommendation, one of which is preferably from a professional in a nonprofit organization.

 - A written statement that addresses the applicant’s interest in the program and career goals.